 Unborn children can’t own property, including bank and savings accounts, because they don't legally exist until they take their first breath.
 Even after they’re born, they require a Social Security number before they can be named on accounts, either as co-owners or beneficiaries.
 But this doesn’t mean you can’t invest in a child’s future or set some cash aside for her before her birth.
 In fact, you have several options for doing so.

-Garden Variety Savings
+Opening Garden Variety Savings Accounts

 If you open a bank account for a child before she’s born, you must use your own Social Security number because she doesn't have one yet.
 Many banks offer accounts for minors after they’re born and particularly as they get older.
 After the child arrives, you can add her Social Security number to the account along with your own.

-Beneficiaries on these accounts can be changed as long as the new one is related to the original beneficiary.
+Beneficiaries on these accounts can be changed as long as the new beneficiary is related to the original beneficiary.
 If you’re the baby's parent, you can open a 529 savings plan for her, name yourself as beneficiary until her birth, then change the beneficiary to your child when she has a Social Security number.
 If you’re not related to the baby, you can name one of her family members as the initial beneficiary, then change the designation to the child after her birth.

 If the child eventually decides not to go to college, you can change the beneficiary to another family member who is planning to continue his education or you can leave the money in the account in case she changes her mind.
 You can withdraw the money and give her the cash, but it will be subject to taxation, which would not be the case if she had used the funds for educational purposes.

-As with a 529 plan, you’re the owner and the baby is the beneficiary, and this requires her Social Security number so it must wait until she’s born.
-When she reaches the age of majority, the account falls under her control -- you no longer have any say in what she does with the money.
-You don’t typically have the same luxury of changing beneficiaries after you’ve initially named the child to a UTMA account.
+As with a 529 plan, you’re the owner and the baby is the beneficiary, and this requires her Social Security number, so it must wait until she’s born.
+When she reaches the age of majority, the account falls under her control – you no longer have any say in what she does with the money.
+You don’t typically have the same luxury of changing beneficiaries after you’ve initially named the child to an UTMA account.